 As any busy executive will tell you; an excellent Executive Assistant is worth their weight in gold.
 But what makes a great Executive Assistant in today’s ever-changing business world?

 As part of our ongoing series on the critical skills and qualities required for different roles that we place in the commercial sector, we’ve come up with a list of some of the top talents and attributes of a successful Executive Assistant which we have identified over the last three decades recruiting at this level for our Clients.

 They Exude Confidence and Professional Authority.

-An Executive Assistant is of course the direct representative of the Executive and therefore must present themselves professionally in a way that befits the executive’s standing and the company and employer brand.
+An Executive Assistant is of course the direct representative of the Executive and therefore must present themselves professionally in a way that benefits the executive’s standing, the company and employer brand.

 This goes far past dressing well, and extends into being well-spoken, well-informed, and putting people at ease as a host.

 The ability to predict and plan the needs of the Executive is considered the number one determinant of whether an EA is good at their job.
 Exceptional EA’s anticipate requests, needs, and potential problems often before their boss has even considered them!